 - Caroline Fraser, Rewilding the World: Dispatches From the Conservation Revolution (Metropolitan Books, 2010).

-- Tim Flannery, Here On Earth: A Natural History of the Planet (Atlantic Monthly Press, 2011).
+- Tim Flannery, Here On Earth: A Natural History (Atlantic Monthly Press, 2011).

 - D. Graham Burnett, The Sounding of the Whale: Science and Cetaceans in the Twentieth Century (The University of Chicago Press, 2012); “how the whale has been transformed from a species to slaughter into a species to save.”